-White mold is a type of fungus that can grow on wood and other organic materials.
+White mold is a fungus that can grow on wood and other organic materials.
 It typically appears as a white, fuzzy growth on the surface of the wood.
-Various factors, including high humidity levels, poor ventilation, and moisture accumulation, cause this type of mold.
+Various factors, including high humidity levels, poor ventilation, and moisture accumulation, cause this mold.

 White mold on wood can be a menace, but it can be defeated.
 Learn how to take action and keep your wooden surfaces mold-free.